 Lewd or obscene behavior that flagrantly flaunts community standards with respect to sexuality is prohibited.
 Lewd behavior includes, but is not limited to, sexual acts in public places, and exposing genitalia.

-3.44 Endangerment or Safety of Individuals
+3.44 Endangerment of Individuals

-Initiating or circulating a report or warning concerning an impending bombing, a fire, or other emergency or catastrophe knowing that the report is false, or knowingly transmitting such a false report to an official or an official agency, is prohibited.
+Endangerment of individuals is prohibited.
+Examples include, but are not limited to:

+Initiating or circulating a false report or warning,

-Willful failure to comply with orders issued by any emergency personnel during any real or perceived emergency condition is prohibited.
-Examples include, but are not limited to, tornado, fire, fire drill, bomb threat or situations requiring shelter in place.
+Willful failure to comply with orders issued by any emergency personnel during any real or perceived emergency condition,

-Tampering with any fire protection sign or device or any other emergency equipment, including, but not limited to, fire extinguishers, fire hoses, smoke/heat detectors, sprinkler systems and other alarm systems, for reasons other than an actual or perceived emergency, is prohibited.
+Tampering with any fire protection sign or device or any other emergency equipment,

-Tampering with elevator controls, elevator shaft access, and/or other elevator equipment by acts including, but not limited to, jumping, elevator surfing, falsely sounding alarms and stopping between floors, is prohibited.
+Tampering with elevator controls, elevator shaft access, and/or other elevator equipment,

-Willful failure to follow safety standards is prohibited.
+Willful failure to follow safety standards,

-Creating a risk of bodily harm or falsely creating the impression of risk of bodily harm to others is prohibited.
+Creating a risk of bodily harm or falsely creating the impression of risk of bodily harm to others, and

-Knowingly focusing, pointing or shining a laser pointer at an aircraft or at a person is prohibited.
-A laser pointer is any device that creates a visible light used for aiming, targeting or pointing out features.
+Knowingly focusing, pointing or shining a laser pointer at an aircraft or at a person.

 3.45 Hazing

 Hazing is prohibited regardless of location, intent or consent of participants.
 Hazing is defined as any action or situation that intentionally or unintentionally endangers a student for admission into or affiliation with a student organization or group.
-Such activities and situations include, but are not limited to, paddling in any form; creating excessive fatigue; forced consumption of any substance; forced road trips; morally degrading, demeaning, unsanitary, humiliating games or stunts; and harassment, ridicule or other activities prohibited by law or university policy.
+Such activities and situations include, but are not limited to, paddling in any form; creating excessive fatigue; forced consumption of any substance; forced road trips; morally degrading, demeaning, unsanitary, humiliating games or stunts; and harassment, ridicule or other activities prohibited by law or University policy.

 It is the responsibility of the organization and its leadership in conjunction with the (inter)national organization, if any, to protect potential members, members or other persons associated with the organization from any hazing activity or practice conducted, condoned, or encouraged by the current members of the organization, alumni or other associates.